ajalzahrani/PProfile/README.md

 ### Document Approval

-- [ ] Block document from editing once department approved a document.
-- [ ] Interduce partial approve state.
-Indicating which department has approved the document.
+- [ ] Should has Approval role

-### Document Versioning and document structure

-- [ ] Document in draft state should be in draft folder, with multiple versions.
-- [ ] Document in published state should be in published folder, with multiple final versions.
-- [ ] When document is published, move only approved one final version to published folder.
-- [ ] Abort upload process if version is not created or any error occurs.
+- [ ] Should appove completed profile.
+- [ ] Should allow Approval role to edit profile to upload new documents
+- [ ] Should include user location Should view all requiremnts for a jobtitle or location

 ### How to solve